-There are a fair few retail CEOs who worry that if the digital transformation of their business fails, their company could go bust, for newcomers to the retail sector threaten the livelihood of existing businesses.
+After the year that we have had (and are still having) there are a fair few retail CEOs, who worry that if the digital transformation of their business fails, their company could go bust.
+Because more so now than ever before, newcomers to the retail sector threaten the livelihood of existing businesses.

 The retail sector is a good example of a forerunner where digital technology is disrupting the industry.

 So what do retail businesses need to do?

 Of course we have seen a number of Digital Transformation Officers appointed over the last few years.
 However, my question always is “How does a lone person secure success if digital transformation effectively changes the business model, which impacts customer experience, how the business organises its front of house and back of house operations, how it markets its goods or services, how it sells them and how it delivers them?”
 Surely one person cannot take responsibility for all this!?